statnett/edx-dotnet/README.md

 # EDX extension for AmqpNetLite

 This is a small extension over AmqpNetLite for simplifying communication with an EDX-Toolbox.
-The most important part is:
+The most important topics are:

 1. Providing examples on how to connect with EDX.
 1. Encapsulating AMQP Application Properties that regularly would be [string-based](EdxLib/Constants.cs)
-1. Helper-method for extracting binary content as a string when receiving messages
+1. Extracting binary content as a string when receiving messages

 ### Contents
 There are four projects in this solution: